zhaokg/Rbeast/README.md

      3. Put the resulting Rbeast.mex library together with other m scripts (e.g., beast.m) to call Rbeast via beast or beast123; if needed, Rbeast.mex can be called directly as follows:
      `Rbeast('beastv4',Y,metadata, prior,mcmc, extra)`

-* An R dynamic lib (which is the dll/so/dynliab file--part of the R package but not the whole R package itself) is probably never need to be created mannually.
+* An R dynamic lib (which is the dll/so/dynliab file--part of the R package but not the whole R package itself) probably never needs to be created mannually.
 But just in case that it is needed, run the following steps.

      1. Compile the C/C++ sources into object files and link them as a shared lib